As a child, what did you want to do when you grew up?

 Do you use any special software, such as Scrivener?

-I've used Word for Windows, Excel, yWriter and Scrivener.
+I've used MS Word, Excel, yWriter, and Scrivener.
 All of them work well, and sometimes I even use a combination.

 Are you a plotter or a pantster?